 The appearance debate seems much more viable when the proposed wind turbine zoning is adjacent to a vintage neighborhood or historic district.
 The wind industry will have to be resourceful to design a complement to a richly textured neighborhood.

 In industrial or commercial zoning districts, you certainly need to require the conditional use permit so that you can control individual site conditions.
 Generally, we like the potential of applying a wind farm zoning overlay in areas of your city that are appropriate.
-This can provide that some debate occurs before an actual case arises--always good policy in zoning matters.
+This can provide that some debate occurs before an actual case arises, which is always good policy in zoning matters.

 A few other requirements apply.
 Require that feeder power lines from the turbines be buried underground, as those would be some high and ugly wires.
-Also require compliance with FAA regulations, which may include a small light.
-You probably will need to permit any type of safety warning signs suggested by the manufacturer.
+We think almost every contractor is doing this automatically, but there always seem to be exceptions.
+Also require compliance with FAA or other aviation authority's regulations, which may include a small light.
+You probably will want to include language making it clear that any type of safety warning signs suggested by the manufacturer are permitted.

 We want to add two last things.
 You will hear from bird lovers that wind turbine zoning would cause terrible collisions for our feathered friends.
 Although there are many other more significant hazards for birds, it would be wise to avoid known nesting and migration areas.

-But also the word is around that wind turbines might interfere with cell phone reception, and we're mighty cranky when that happens.
-Investigate that closely; it seems to be approaching urban myth status.
+But also there is a rumor that wind turbines might interfere with cell phone reception, and we're mighty cranky when that happens.
+While all types of signals might be lost right under the turbine, we do not think this rises of the level of a zoning concern.

 The trade association for the wind industry is the American Wind Energy Association, which can be expected to provide up-to-date information on the technology.